-To quantify the marginal efficiency cost of redistribution, we introduce parametric perturbations for both policy instruments.
+To quantify the marginal efficiency cost of redistribution, we introduce parametric hypothetical perturbations for both policy instruments.
 The reforms are budget neutral by construction and redistribute from households above a given percentile p of the income distribution to households below that percentile.
-To understand our notion of budget neutrality first note that we define net revenue NR, i.e. tax revenue net of subsidy spending, as:
+To understand our notion of budget neutrality first note that we define net revenue NR, i.e., tax revenue net of subsidy spending, as:

-$$NR = \int{i} T(y_i) di - \int{i} N_i s(y_i) di.$$ (5)
+$$NR = \int{i} T(y_i)di - \int{i} N_i s(y_i)di.$$ (5)

 We then define budget neutral reforms as reforms that imply d(NR) = 0 after accounting for all behavioral changes.
+These simple reforms should not be interpreted as policy proposals but as auxiliary reforms to derive how costly the last unit of redistribution of a given real world policies was in terms of efficiency costs.